SAP/luigi/docs/communication.md

 In the `communication:` section of the Luigi config, you can add the `skipEventsWhenInactive` parameter in order to ignore events normally sent from Luigi Client to Luigi Core when an iframe/micro frontend is not currently selected or active.

-For example, if you ignore the `luigi.navigation.open` event, this will prevent the inactive iframe from opening.
-You can also ignore other events that are part of [Luigi Client's linkManager](https://github.com/SAP/luigi/blob/master/client/src/linkManager.js#L82) such as `luigi.navigation.ok`, or other events identified by the prefix `luigi.`.
+For example, you can ignore any of these events (or others, as needed):
+- [luigi.navigation.open](https://github.com/SAP/luigi/blob/master/client/src/linkManager.js#L82) - skipping this event will prevent the inactive iframe from opening
+- [luigi.navigate.ok](https://github.com/SAP/luigi/blob/master/client/src/lifecycleManager.js#L124) - skipping this event will prevent navigation
+- [luigi.ux.confirmationModal.show](https://github.com/SAP/luigi/blob/master/client/src/uxManager.js#L102) -  skipping this event will prevent the showing of a [confirmation modal](luigi-client-api.md#showconfirmationmodal)
+- [luigi.ux.alert.show](https://github.com/SAP/luigi/blob/master/client/src/uxManager.js#L172) - skipping this event will prevent the showing of an [alert](luigi-client-api.md#showalert)

 ### skipEventsWhenInactive
 - **type**: array of strings